sinch/nuget-serversdk/README.md

 	- Constructing and signing replies to callbacks from the Sinch Backend

 ## Calling Callbacks
-In this section, we describe how to use this package for parseing/interpreting calling callback events and creating callback replies, a.k.a.
+In this section, we describe how to use this package for parsing/interpreting calling callback events and creating callback replies, a.k.a.
 "SVAMLets".
 For more information on the Sinch calling callback model and SVAML - see the REST callback documentation.

 ## Interpreting a request

-Depending on your server implementation, you either get and return a string or get and return a JSON-serializeable object.
+Depending on your server implementation, you either get and return a string or get and return a JSON-serializable  object.
 Should you get a string, the library offers

 	ICallbackEvent ReadJson(string json);